2009 Family Circle Cup – Singles

-Serena Williams was the defending champion, but withdrew due to injury.
+Serena Williams was the defending champion, but withdrew due to a left leg injury.

 Sabine Lisicki won her maiden WTA tour title, defeating Caroline Wozniacki in the final 6–2, 6–4.

 Dinara Safina gained the World No. 1 ranking for the first time at the conclusion of this tournament, despite not participating.
-This is because Williams' withdrawal, and loss of her championship ranking points, allowed her to be superseded by Safina in the rankings.
+This was because Williams' withdrawal, and loss of her championship ranking points, allowed her to be superseded by Safina in the rankings.

 Seeds

 The top eight seeds receive a bye into the second round.